misshie/bioruby-ucsc-api/README.md

 * UCSCBin library - https://github.com/misshie/UCSCBin

 # Change Log
  * **NEW** (v0.6.0): Support ActiveRecord v4.0 (a part of Ruby on Ralils v4.0).
-Other related library dependencies are updated.
+Other related library dependencies are also updated.
 To Supress deprecation warnings for using dynamic finders such as 'find_by_name_and_chrom', use `ActiveSupport::Deprecation.silenced = true`.
 Because ActiveRecord v4.0 does not support Ruby v1.8.7 and earlier, Ruby UCSC API no longer supports these older Rubies.

 See 'ChangeLog.md' for older changes.